ProductViz/LumiFlow/user_manual/05_Reference_Support.md

 **Q: How many lights is too many?**

-A: Depends on hardware.
+A: Depends on hardware and scene analysis settings.
 Generally:
 - 1-10 lights: No issues
-- 10-30 lights: Monitor performance
+- 10-30 lights: Monitor performance, consider LOD
-- 30-50 lights: Optimize settings
+- 30-50 lights: Optimize settings, use light linking
-- 50+ lights: Use light linking, reduce sizes
+- 50+ lights: Use light linking, reduce sizes, disable advanced analysis

 **Q: Does LumiFlow slow down Blender?**

 A: Minimal impact when disabled.
-Overlays use GPU, but LOD system optimizes.
-Disable when not using.
+Scene analysis and overlays use GPU with LOD optimization.
+Advanced features like spatial analysis can be disabled for simple scenes.
+Performance caching helps with repeated operations.

 **Q: Can I use LumiFlow on low-end hardware?**

 A: Yes!
 Disable overlays, use Solid mode for positioning, reduce icon scale.
-Addon itself is lightweight.
+Disable advanced scene analysis features for simple scenes.
+The addon uses efficient caching and LOD systems to maintain performance.

 ### Compatibility